dovuofficial/dovu-offset-widget/README.md

 1. Company name
 2. DOVU Market Webhook Endpoint (we will test this with a "hello world" request)
 3. Redirect Endpoint (Redirecting back to a SaaS platform)
+4. A square company logo (minimum size 512px x 512px as a JPEG, PNG or SVG)

 You will receive these following items when you start integrating with DOVU.